The Falls of Shin Waterfall and Salmon Leaping

 Outside is a great mini golf course and large play area; kids will love it here!

-The large car park is free and there are no time restrictions, there are some EV car charging stations.
-There is no overnight parking.
+The large car park is free, and there are no time restrictions; there are some EV car charging stations.
+There is overnight parking provided for motorhomes and campervans.

 Originally the centre was owned by Harrods boss Mohamed Al-Fayed but was destroyed in 2013 by a fire.
-The first Falls of Shin visitor attraction was much bigger but the new centre is very nice too if smaller.
-The new centre was developed by the community group Kyle of Sutherland Development Trust, who replaced the centre in 2017 and created new job opportunities.
+The first Falls of Shin visitor attraction was much bigger, but the new centre is very nice too if smaller.
+The new centre was developed by the community group Kyle of Sutherland Development Trust, which replaced the centre in 2017 and created new job opportunities.

 Woodland Walks at Falls of Shin